 To use the overhand knot between beads, you will need a beading awl or similar tool to insert into the knot loop and slide the knot as close as possible to the bead before pulling it tight.

-.Overhand knots can be used on doubled cord to create the loop portion of a loop and button closure that is often used with leather cord.
+.Overhand knots can be used on doubled cord to end the cord and create the loop portion of a loop and button closure that is often used with leather cord.

 Start with a doubled section of cord.
 This can be on the end of the cord, or in a section of the project.